ummjevel/Generative-AI-for-beginners-dotnet/03-CoreGenerativeAITechniques/02-retrieval-augmented-generation.md

 There are 2 main phases in a RAG architecture: **Retrieval** and **Generation**.

 - **Retrieval**: When the user poses a prompt, the system employs a retrieval mechanism of some sort to gather information from an external knowledge store.
 The knowledge store could be a vector database or a document, amongst other things.
 - **Generation**: The retrieved information is then used to augment the user's prompt.
-This AI model processes both the retrieved info and the user's prompt to product an enriched response.
+This AI model processes both the retrieved info and the user's prompt to produce an enriched response.

 ## Benefits of RAG